 Step One: You are going to start the kit by injecting spores at 4 equally spaced sites around the top of the Mycobox (near to the edge).
 Swab each site with alcohol before injecting each of the 4 holes with 0.5 - 2.5mL of solution.
 Inject as close as possible to the edge and push straight down - if you get a small crack it is no problem as it will be covered by tape (N. B. Do not twist while injecting as this can block the syringe - see MB-FAQ for how to unblock).
 Quickly tape over holes afterwards (with selotape or similar).That’s it!
 Relax.

 Step Two: Now you are ready to fruit (produce mushrooms).
-Add some boiling water to vermiculite in the tray, put the lid on and leave to cool for a couple of hours.
-When fully cooled, drain off the excess water from the vermiculite by opening the lid slightly.
-Remove the lids from the tray and microbox and “birth” the cake by loosening the lid, inverting the microbox and letting it drop on to the vermiculite in the tray.
+Pour the contents of the small vermiculite bag into the tray and add around 1/2 a cup of boiling water to the tray, put the lid on and leave to cool for a couple of hours.
+When fully cooled, drain off any excess water from the vermiculite while opening the lid slightly.
+Remove the lids from the tray and microbox and "birth" the cake by loosening the lid, inverting the microbox and letting it drop on to the vermiculite in the tray.

 Now place the whole tray and its contents carefully inside the plastic bag and close the top with paperclips or tape.
 Place somewhere warm (22-24 C) which receives some light (but not direct sun).
 You should see mushrooms appear within 2-3 weeks.